UlanTursunbek/UlanTursunbek/README.md

 #### My name is Ulan I'm from Bishkek, Kyrgyzstan 🇰🇬

-I love doing magic with React
+I'm front end developer and I love doing magic with React

 <!--
 **UlanTursunbek/UlanTursunbek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.